-When an application or software needs to be fixed or has a future update, the vendor will send out a patch so the user can update it.
+When an application or software needs to be fixed or has an update, the vendor will send out a patch so the user can update it.
 Patch management functions in RMMs allow your system to download patches automatically and update the program while the user is offline.
-An RMM automating and monitoring these patch updates gives your IT team more time to handle more pressing tasks.
+An RMM that automates and monitors these patch updates gives your IT team more time to handle more pressing tasks.
 Your MSP can monitor the implementation of these patches and how they’re running on your system at any time.

 RMMs not only monitor all these tasks, but can also collect all the data from those processes and turn it into an analytical report.
 Your IT team and managers can easily read these reports and use them to monitor projects and make larger decisions for the organization.
 These reports can be generated automatically through a scheduling system or on demand.

 One of an MSP’s main responsibilities is maintaining an organization’s security.
 The best way to secure a system is to make sure that all of its patches are up to date.
 RMMs can report and install any patches from operating system updates and third-party software.
 They can also report on the quality of the patch and how the devices and software are responding to it.
-The RMM will document these findings in a report or, if there's an intrusive issue, send the information directly to your MSP.
+The RMM will document these findings in a report or send the information directly to your MSP if there’s an urgent issue.

-Because so much of today’s workforce is working from home, MSPs must be able to maintain their networks remotely.
-A good RMM will allow MSPs to access a user’s device remotely in order to troubleshoot and fix issues.
-They can see any CPU, process, memory and other errors on the device through the RMM, making it easier to pinpoint the problem and reducing overall labor.
+More of today’s workforce is working from home, so MSPs must be able to maintain their networks remotely.
+A good RMM allows MSPs to access a user’s device remotely to troubleshoot and fix issues.
+They can see any CPU, process, memory and other errors on the device through the RMM, which makes it easier to pinpoint the problem.
+This reduces overall labor.

 MSPs need to know of any issues or updates to their system in order to maintain and quickly fix any problems.
 RMMs can send various alerts to your support team.
 You can set these alerts to go out as frequently and to as many devices as you like.
 The RMM will alert MSPs to an issue before the client even notices and calls them.

 The right RMM can make your employees more productive and ultimately save your business time and money.
 Every RMM is different, so there are various factors to consider when choosing one for your business.
-Here are some of the main factors you should look into and apply to your company in your research process:
+Here are some of the main factors you should look into during your research process:

 “When looking for a remote management solution, employers with distributed teams should look for solutions that are simple to use,” said Sahin Boydas, CEO and founder of RemoteTeam.com.
 “Some tools are just [too] complex, and employers also need to remember that the fact that they have an IT department doesn’t mean they can navigate any computer system.”